SumoLogic/sumologic-documentation/docs/manage/security/audit-indexes/audit-event-index.md

 ## Documentation

 All available audited events are documented for your reference.
-See [Documentation for Audit Event Log Definitions](/docs/manage/security/audit-indexes/documentation-audit-event-log-definitions/).
+See [Documentation for Audit Log Definitions](/docs/manage/security/audit-indexes/documentation-audit-log-definitions/).

 ## Search the Audit Event Index